Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

    The settings for calculating building morphology.

 This operation should have produced 17 different text files; 16 (*anisotrophic*) that include morphometric parameters from each 5 degree section for each grid and one file (*isotropic*) that includes averaged values for each of the 16 grids.
 You can open **build_IMPGrid_isotropic.txt** and compare the different values for a park grid (3054) and an urban grid (3242).
-Header abbreviations is explained `here <MorphometricCalculator(Grid)>`.
+Header abbreviations are explained `here <MorphometricCalculator(Grid)>`.

 Tree morphology
 ~~~~~~~~~~~~~~~
-Now you will calculate roughness paprmeters based on the vegetation (trees and bushes) within your grids.
-As you noticed there is only one surface data for vegetation present (**CDSM_nyc**) and if you examine your land cover grid (**landcover_2010_nyc**) you can see that there is only one class of high vegetation (*Deciduous trees*) present with our model domain.
+Now you will calculate roughness parameters based on the vegetation (trees and bushes) within your grids.
+As you noticed there is only one surface dataset for vegetation present (**CDSM_nyc**) and if you examine your land cover grid (**landcover_2010_nyc**) you can see that there is only one class of high vegetation (*Deciduous trees*) present with our model domain.
 Therefore, you will not separate between evergreen and deciduous vegetation in this tutorial.
-As shown in table 1, the tree surface model represents height above ground.
+As shown in **table 1- to fix**, the tree surface model represents height above ground.

 - Again, Open *UMEP > Pre-Processor > Urban Morphology > Morphometric Calculator (Grid)*.
 - Use the settings as in the figure below and press *Run*.
-- When calculation ids done, close the plugin.
+- When calculation is done, close the plugin.

 .. figure:: /images/SUEWSSpatial_IMCGVeg.png
    :alt:  none